Landerku/EverywhereAR/README.md

 6. Run through the wizard and wait for building and packaging to complete.
 7. [Deploy](https://docs.microsoft.com/en-us/hololens/holographic-custom-apps) the package to a HoloLens 2.
 Ensure you build your application using **ARM64**, see the topic [Unity 2019.3 and HoloLens](https://microsoft.github.io/MixedRealityToolkit-Unity/Documentation/BuildAndDeploy.html#unity-20193-and-hololens) for further details.
 8. Launch 'AppName' from the 'All Apps' list on the HoloLens 2!
+9. Use voice command "Update" first to preview the scene understanding results, then use your hand to push the **"Finish"** button to see AR scene.
+For more voice commands, please refer to **SceneUnderstandingMenu** game object.

 ### Running on PC

 To run this sample on a PC: